Later Influences and Interests

 Joan in the Garden 1985 J.N.P.

 By the mid-1980s my paintings of urban gardens were becoming much more extended outdoor studies, and often include evidence of seasonal change.
 Begun in April 1986, it was initially the grove of dandelions growing in the lush grass of an untended lawn that attracted me to paint ‘Clement’s Garden’, but by the time I had moved on to the foreground of burgeoning chestnut leaves, the dandelion flowers had mostly become clocks.
 Clement’s Garden was exhibited in the 1987 R.A.
 Summer Exhibition, and in my first solo exhibition at the Francis Kyle Gallery.
-The work was exhibited yet again, thanks to the vision of the curator, Martin Postle and the co-operation of Francis Kyle in arranging the loan of the painting from its owner.
+The work was exhibited yet again, thanks to the vision of the Tate curator, Martin Postle and the co-operation of Francis Kyle in arranging the loan of the painting from its owner.
 It was included in Tate Britain’s 2004 ‘Art of the Garden’ exhibition, in the somewhat awesome presence of works by Samuel Palmer, Lucian Freud, and Stanly Spencer.

 Concurrent with the Tate garden exhibition was a small exhibition, ‘Dürer and The Virgin in the Garden’, at the National Gallery, London.
 Dürer’s 1503 watercolour, Das große Rasenstück, which was its centerpiece, shows a chunk of local May meadow that has been dug up, brought indoors, and placed at eye level for close-up study.
 The dandelion flowers have closed up, as they do when out of the sunlight, and the unpainted vellum background suggests an overcast sky.
 As with Freud’s ‘Two Plants’ (also painted indoors), not to mention the dandelions in ‘Clement’s Garden’, the painting implies the time and circumstances that the painter shared with the subject of his painting.
 Probably intended as source material for religious pictures, the common weeds depicted might well have been chosen for their symbolism.
 Even so, the selection is clearly intended to look like an unedited reality and probably was.
 Dürer’s botanical watercolours are comparable with that genre in any era, but ‘The Great Spadeful’ is rare in representing a live fragment of plant ecology.